CS171/2018/syllabus.md

 * Work constructively as a member of a team to carry out a complex project

 ### Limited Enrollment
-To provide the best possible learning experience this course is limited to 70 students.
-If you are interested in joining this course please fill out a enrollment survey. **The enrollment survey will be available after the first lecture (August 31st, 2:30pm) until Tuesday Sept 5th, 6pm.** The survey is available on our Canvas page.
+To provide the best possible learning experience this course is limited to 70 college students and 30 HES students respectively.
+*College students:* If you are interested in joining this course please fill out a enrollment survey. **The enrollment survey will be available after the first lecture (August 31st, 2:30pm) until Tuesday Sept 5th, 6pm.** The survey is available on our Canvas page.
+*Harvard Extension School (HES) students:* Course enrollment is on a first-come, first-serve basis.

 ### Prerequisites
 You are expected to have programming experience (e.g,.
-CS50) and you should be comfortable picking up new programming languages on your own.
+CS50, Introduction to Programming) and you should be comfortable picking up new programming languages on your own.
 Having Javascript and web development experience is a plus, but not required.

 In order to participate in labs, quizzes, and in-class activities, you will need to bring a laptop to all class meetings.
 Please restrict your laptop use to class-relevant activities.
 No social media, email, etc. because it distracts other students, not just you.
+*HES students:* Please also bring pens, pencils, paper for sketching, and a phone or camera to upload your sketches to lecture and lab times.

 ### Required Textbooks